 Proper bleed extends your images and background colors 1/8th of an inch beyond your trim measurement.
 Bleed is accounted for within all of the BookBaby template files we have on our site, including the Word templates.

-A quick, and easy, way to see if your files have bleed is to check the page size in your PDF.
-If the pages are .25” larger than the trim size then you have bleed.
+A quick, and easy, way to tell if your files have bleed is to check the page size in your PDF.
+If the pages are .25” larger than the trim size, then you have bleed.
 If the pages are exactly the trim size, they do not have bleed.

 If your files do not contain any elements that are supposed to go to the edge of the trimmed page (text only books, or intended unprinted borders around any images), then it is not crucial for you to include bleed on the content of your book.
 You will just notice that your proof does not display properly.

 If you had bleed in your layout, but not your saved PDF, you may have not included the bleed when exporting your PDF.
 When you are exporting from InDesign, make sure to check “use document bleed settings” in the PDF export options and that should correct the issue.

 Looking for other book printing tips?
 Check out our free guides!